 Engineer PZ-01 E-ring Pliers

 Engineer PZ-01 pliers are a handy little tool for inserting and removing E rings.
 They are as sturdy as other Engineer pliers and nicely ground to a slick mirror finish.
-They have a box joint hinge mechanism that keeps the jaws straight and free of wobble and magnetic tips.

 Having constructed an RC model car myself, I know that small e-clips can be a bit of a fiddle to do without a proper tool.
 They easily fly across the room and sometimes can cause injuries in the process.
 But the magnetic tips of the Engineer e-ring pliers solve this problem by holding the clips in place to prevent them from flying all over.